baoqingjia/PD-RAN/README.md

 ## Update on 2025/6/29
+Resolved cross-platform compatibility issues for pdata2txt and related scripts (now fully supported on both macOS and Windows).

+The scripts now automatically skip TopSpin hidden files during execution.

+## Update on 2025/6/29

 To further improve the model's generalization and performance, please train the model using data augmented with phase expansion.
 For implementation details, refer to: `scripts/pdata2txt_dataaug.m`.